someimportantcompany/graphql-keyvalue/README.md

 $ npm install --save graphql-keyvalue
 ```

-From your codebase, you can either use predefined type definitions & resolvers directly in your project, for example using [`makeExecutableSchema`](https://npm.im/graphql-tools):
+From your codebase, you can either use predefined items (type definition & resolver) directly in your project or define the scalar yourself & include the scalar instance in your resolvers.

+The following example uses [`graphql-tools`](https://npm.im/graphql-tools) & the predefined items:

 ```javascript
 const assert = require('assert');